Generic Name: prednisolone sodium phosphate (pred-NISS-oh-lone SO-dee-uhm FOSS-fate)

 Brand Name: AK-Pred and Inflamase Forte

-AK-Pred drops is used for:
+AK-Pred drops are used for:

 Treating inflammation of the eyes and eyelids due to certain conditions.
 It may also be used for other conditions as determined by your doctor.